jkroepke/openvpn-auth-oauth2/docs/Debugging Errors.md

 3. Paste the link on the tab where the browser console is opened.
 4. Continue the auth flow.
 5. On the access-denied screen, check the Browser Console for any errors.
-6. Then goto the Network tab again.
+6. Then get the Network tab again.
    There is a request with `/oauth2/start` or just `start`.
    Click on Cookies and check if the response cookie is present.
    Example Screenshot:
    ![](./img/debugging-error-cookie-start.png)
-7. Then goto the Network tab again.
+7. Then get the Network tab again.
    There is a request with `/oauth2/callback` or just `callback`.
    Click on Cookies and check if the request cookie is present.
    Example Screenshot:
    ![](./img/debugging-error-cookie-callback.png)